-We also defined the nine cases in the pair correlation comparison (figure 5b left panel and see methods).
-Our results showed that the most significant correlations were '+/+', '+/0', and '0/+', indicating that the most meaningful comparisons (pm Val < 0.05) were based on the positive correlations; in other words, negative correlations were rare (figure 5c).
-Notably, only the intra-fungi had six '-/+' cases, which means the feature pair correlation in CRC was negative, while its association in healthy control was positive (figure 5c).
+We also defined the nine classes in the pair correlation comparison (supplementary figure 6b left panel).
+In cases pair correlation analysis, negative correlations were rare (supplementary table 11).
+Notably, only the intra-fungi had six '-/+' cases, which means the feature pair correlation in CRC was negative, while its association in healthy control was positive (supplementary figure 6b right panel).
 It might reveal some potential markers or changes in the stage alteration.

-Sixty-four microbes (31 bacteria and 33 fungi) were separated into six clusters with affinity propagation clusters26 (figure 5d).
+Sixty-four microbes (31 bacteria and 33 fungi) were separated into six clusters by affinity propagation clusters26 with z-score (figure 4).
 Among these, two clusters contained most of the candidates identified.
 We named the biggest one the Fun_cluster because 18 of 22 microbes were fungi.
 We named the second biggest one the Bac-cluster because 17 of the 21 microbes were bacteria.
 As the clustering results were based on the z-score, we can observe that the alteration of inter-bacteria and inter-fungal correlation have distinct differences.
 Notably, some bacteria were present in the Fun_cluster while some fungi were present in the Bac_cluster.
 This implies that these might be the special species that have more trans-kingdom interactions and might be important in CRC pathogenesis.

-In the Fun_cluster, the correlations between the enriched fungi were enhanced in CRC compared to healthy individuals.
-We identified that E. pulchra and A. rambellii were the core fungi in the eEuk_cluster.
-Three CRC enriched bacteria, including F. nucleatum, F. periodonticum, and P. micra, had strong correlations with these fungi (figure 5d).
-The most significant fungi, A. rambellii, and the cancer-related pathogens, F. nucleatum, were in the same cluster.
-Its z-score was -5.95, and it belonged to the '+/+' case (see supplementary table 11), indicating that the correlation between fungi A. rambellii and bacteria F. nucleatum were positive both conditions and the correlation is even stronger in CRC.
-Also, A. rambellii showed a strong correlation with another CRC-enriched bacteria P. micra, with a z-score -5.07, belonged' +/0' (see supplementary table 11).
-This means that their correlation is much stronger in CRC when compared to healthy control.
-In contrast, there was no direct correlation between another critical fungus, E. pulchra, and these three CRC-enriched bacteria.
-It revealed that A. rambellii may play a role in the CRC carcinogenesis contributed by F. nucleatum.
+Fecal fungal-bacterial biomarkers to distingruish CRC patients from healthy subjects

-In the Bac_cluster, it contained most of the reported probiotics or potential probiotics identified in this study, including S. thermophilus, S. salivarius, A. hadrus, and E. eligens (figure 5d).
-Some cancer-enriched bacteria such as D. pneumosintes, S. anginosus, and P. intermedia were also included in this clustering (figure 5d).
-These results were consistent with many previous studies reporting the correlations among bacteria.
-Interestingly, P. kudriavzevii was the only one correlated with three of the four probiotics.
-In previous research52, colon cancer cell proliferation, inhibition of endogenous and exogenous apoptosis would be inhibited by metabolites from P. kudriavzevii.
-Collectively, these findings revealed that the inter-fungal, fungal-bacterial and bacterial-bacterial correlations were significantly different in CRC.
-The specific relationships between A. rambellii with CRC-carcinogen and P. kudriavzevii with CRC-probiotics revealed that fungi might play an important role in CRC development or be potential predictive biomarkers.7,8
+In previous researches7,8, the classifier distinguishing CRC patients from healthy individuals was trained using bacterial markers only.
+We examined if the fungal markers identified in this study could improve the accuracy of the classifier and further increase the potential of using fecal metagenomic markers to early identify CRC patients from the population.
+We trained the model with single feature or multiple features to distinguish CRC from healthy individuals.
+Single feature refers to using only one fungus or bacteria in the core set as the predictor of the model.
+Whereas, multiple features refer to using a consortium of pure bacteria, pure fungi or a combination of fungi and bacteria in the core set as the predictor.
+Among the single-feature models, the average AUC value of the six features was greater than 60%.
+These include four bacteria (Fusobacterium nucleatum, Parvimonas micra, Gemella morbillorum, and Porphyromonas asaccharolytica) and two fungi (Aspergillus rambellii and Aspergillus kawachii) (table 2).
+Among these, P. micra showed the best performance, with an average AUC value of 67.79%, but it played a bad performance in 2016_VogtmannE (AUC: 56.15%), in which A. rambellii performed the best (AUC: 67.57%).
+It revealed that the predictive values of fungi might supplement the bacteria in some situations.
+Next, we wanted to know whether the classifier model would be improved when using a combination of fungi and bacteria as the predictors.
+We trained and compared the multi-features model with pure fungi, bacteria, and the fungal-bacterial combination, containing 17, 12, and 14 species respectively (figure 5a, supplementary figure 7).
+Unexpectedly, the fungal classifier played more accurate role than the bacterial one in 2016_VogtmannE (fungi: 77.27% vs bacteria: 70.63%) and 2019_WirbelJ (fungi: 93.23% vs bacterial 89.39%).
+The AUC of classifier with combined fungal and bacterial markers was 1.44% - 10.60% relative change higher than the bacterial classifier in seven of eight cohorts (figure 5b).
+Altogether, the classifier with combined fungal and bacterial markers was more accurate than the conventional pure fungal or bacterial classifiers.

 Discussion